Sinking fund and strata properties: What you need to know

 What expenses can sinking funds cover?

 Sinking funds are much like a “rainy day fund” or savings plan for strata schemes.
-They ensure that when major capital works are required or emergency repairs need to be made to communal areas, the owners’ corporation has a sufficient capital reserve to draw from.
+They ensure that when major capital works are required or emergency repairs need to be made to communal areas, the owners’ corporation has the funds ready.

 Sinking funds can be used to cover expenses such as: